Scenic sunset / sunrise shot at Head-Smashed-In Buffalo Jump

 • Experiences and assets that should be prioritized for development, enhancement and investment.

-Through the Tourism Corridor Strategy Program, a detailed road map and development and investment financial plan will be developed, outlining short-, medium-, and long-term initiatives that will support new economic opportunities, attract high-value guests, and draw investment to enhance the corridor’s strengths.
-Ultimately, the strategy will seek to further connect locals and guests to this exceptional part of Western Canada, generating wealth and wellbeing for the regions along the corridor.
+Through the Tourism Corridor Strategy Program, a detailed road map and development and investment financial plan were developed, outlining short-, medium-, and long-term initiatives that will support new economic opportunities, attract high-value guests, and draw investment to enhance the corridor’s strengths.
+Ultimately, the strategy sought to further connect locals and guests to this exceptional part of Western Canada, generating wealth and wellbeing for the regions along the corridor.

 Sustainable Journeys Corridor Map